R$^2$PO: Decoupling Rollout and Inference Policies for LLM Reasoning: Experiments

 \subsection{Ablation Study}

-To identify what truly drives the gains of \textbf{\method}: the decoupled architecture, the reward design, or the freeze–update schedule, we isolate these factors in two additional ablations that test (i) the role of the Group Inverse-Frequency Reward signal, and (ii) the necessity of the Rollout-Head.
+To identify what truly drives the gains of \textbf{\method}, we isolate its structural and reward-level components via two ablations: (i) the role of the GIF reward signal, and (ii) the necessity of the Rollout-Head.

 \paragraph{Reward Signal} Instead of the Group Inverse-Frequency (GIF) Reward, we train the Rollout-Head using the main reward, i.e., the same accuracy and formatting rewards as the primary policy used.
-This ablation study evaluate whether the improvements come mainly from the \emph{architectural decoupling} itself rather than the \emph{Group Inverse-Frequency Reward} signal.
+This ablation evaluates whether the improvements come mainly from the \emph{architectural decoupling} itself rather than the \emph{Group Inverse-Frequency Reward} signal.
 As shown in Table~\ref{tab:ablation}, the Correctness and Formatting Reward configuration achieved the highest overall performance, slightly exceeding the Group Inverse-Frequency Reward variant.
 This suggests that the structural separation of exploration is the primary driver of success, providing a stable sandbox for the model to refine reasoning paths.
 This is an encouraging finding, as it implies that \method can be successfully deployed without complex reward engineering.

-\paragraph{Residual Branch} To evaluate if the gains simply result from the staggered frozen training schedule, we implemented a version without the Rollout-Head, where we periodically froze the LM-Head while updating the backbone, and vice-versa.
+\paragraph{Residual Branch} To evaluate if the gains simply result from the staggered frozen training schedule, we implemented a version without the Rollout-Head, where we periodically froze the LM Head while updating the backbone, and vice-versa.
 As also shown in Table~\ref{tab:ablation}, the optimization without the Rollout-Head outperformed vanilla GRPO but lagged behind the full \method, confirming that the additional parameter capacity of the residual branch is essential for effective decoupling.